 8. Bend and move your dominant leg forward (deck) and use that knee to push the board underwater;

-9. At the same time, use your other foot and toes to apply more downward pressure on the surfboard and skin the tail;
+9. At the same time, use your other foot and toes to apply more downward pressure on the surfboard near the tail;

 10. Continue to push your body forward until the board is entirely underwater;

-11. Kick your back foot to propel your down under;
+11. Kick your back foot to propel you down under;

 12. If you can, open your eyes underwater to see the wave pass by;